nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       #### Hardware Design Tools

       A helpful tool for hardware design is the free [Fritzing App](https://fritzing.org/home/), which provides a virtual design lab with ready-made hardware components.

+      For the project assignments, your instructor will provide plans in fritzing format for you to use, should you wish, in addition to images of those plans for you to follow.

-You may wish to install and use this to create your hardware design prior to implementing it.
+      If you personalize your project, you may wish to install and use this software to create your hardware design prior to implementing it.

       #### Network Inspection Tools

       During this course, we will be learning to use a variety of basic Linux command line tools (that are available on almost every installation of Linux) to inspect the networks of the Internet and how our computers interact with them.

       In some cases, these are not enough, and we want to inspect the packet-level data being transmitted through the network.
 In such cases, there are a few useful tools you can use.

+      Although not strictly related to the project, you may find some of these tools useful in debugging what you build.

       * [Wireshark](https://www.wireshark.org/) - the most commonly used network protocol analyzer, providing facilities for live capture and offline analysis of network traffic data at the packet and byte level.
 Also provides `tshark`, the command-line version of Wireshark.
 This was originally named "Ethereal", with command-line version `tethereal`.
       * Under the hood of Wireshark is `libpcap`, which is part of the [`tcpdump` command line packet analyzer](https://www.tcpdump.org/).
 Somewhat harder to use, it provides raw capture capability for cases where Wireshark is not enough.
 (Your instructor has not found any cases like this yet.)